 I SPONSOR A CHILD WITH ANOTHER ORGANIZATION IN THE COUNTRY WE ARE GOING TO, CAN I VISIT MY SPONSORED CHILD WHILE I'M ON A VISITING ORPHANS MISSION TRIP TO THAT COUNTRY?

 Unfortunately, we are not able to work in sponsor visits on our mission trips.
 Our itineraries are packed full of opportunities for the team to minister to children as a group and it is mandatory for the team to stay together at all times.
 We do understand that many of our trip participants have sponsored children and we understand the desire to want to meet them.
 Therefore, we will usually allow team members to coordinate a sponsor visit with Compassion, World Vision or another organization AFTER the Visiting Orphans trip is over.
 We would need to be notified several months in advance so we could determine whether your request could be accommodated and if so, in order to book your flight to return later than the rest of the team.
-You would need to sign a deviation form stating that you understand that after the VO team departs, Visiting Orphans is no longer responsible for your arrangements.
+If your deviation is approved, there is a $100 deviation fee and you would need to sign a deviation form stating that you understand that after the VO team departs, Visiting Orphans is no longer responsible for your arrangements.
 You would need to make your own arrangements for in-country needs at that point which would include everything from lodging to transportation to meals and translation.
 You would want to check with your child sponsorship organization to see if they can help you with the details of this extended stay should you choose this option.
 Be sure to check with them about arranging to meet your child BEFORE we book your flights.

 WILL I BE TRAVELING INTERNATIONALLY BY MYSELF?

 No, we will book your connecting flights from your departing city to meet up with your team in a major US airport to then fly on to your international destination and back together.